openpnp/openpnp/Exposed-Pipeline-Parameters.md

 ## Using New Stock Bottom Vision Pipeline

-The new Stock Bottom Vision pipeline has the parameters (shown in the animation above) already implemented.
+If you already see the sliders (shown in the animation above), you're all set and you can skip this section.
+If not, you now need to activate the new Stock Bottom Vision pipeline that has the parameters implemented.
 To activate it, proceed as follows:

 1. If you're sure you want the new stock pipeline, just jump to step **7.**, otherwise we'll test it first, as follows:
 1. Go to the **Vision** tab and press the **Copy** button on the Stock settings.